What is the AHBA Educational Program?

 How can a scholarship help someone in my family?

-This scholarship could make it possible for a family member to attend school for the first time.
-It could also help a family member complete their education or pursue a goal they have always dreamed of.
+This scholarship could make it possible for you or a family member to attend school for the first time, complete an education, or pursue a goal that has always been a dream.

 Thanks to Mike Wolf, the Michael L Wolf Trust and many others for the generous donations that make this program possible.